 On one front, technology is progressing quickly.
 The cost of a lithium-ion battery pack is expected to decline by 60 percent by 2030, in part due to capacity for batteries used by the automotive industry.
 However, with automotive manufacturers increasingly interested in optimizing batteries for volumetric density, it is likely that aerospace players will need to "pick up the baton" to develop lithium-ion batteries that are better suited for the higher gravimetric density needed in aerospace.

-The majority of development in electrical propulsion is occurring in the traditional centers of aerospace technology: Europe and the USA, with few currently known developments in other parts of the world.
-Of the approximately 100 aircraft in development, most are all-electric with only batteries as their power source, though larger developments targeting the regional and large commercial aircraft markets are mainly experimenting with turbo-electric hybrid propulsion, with traditional hydro-carbon based fuels for greater range and/or power output.
+The majority of development in electrical propulsion is occurring in the traditional centres of aerospace technology: Europe and North America, with only 17% of currently known developments in other parts of the world (in 12 countries).
+Of the approximately 215 aircraft in development, most are all-electric with only batteries as their power source, though larger developments targeting the regional and large commercial aircraft markets are mainly experimenting with turbo-electric hybrid propulsion, with traditional hydro-carbon based fuels for greater range and/or power output.

 Despite most current known electrical propulsion developments being found in Europe and the US, China could play a leading role in an electrically propelled future.
 At present, China hosts only one development, the EHANG 184/216, an all-electric, autonomous passenger drone.
 However, due to a combination of investment in technology, consumer demand, regulation, and a current lack of incumbency in aerospace, it is possible that EHANG is just the tip of the iceberg.

 To better characterize trends in electrical propulsion, we interviewed senior aerospace and aviation leaders.
 Johan Lundgren, Chief Executive Officer of easyJet, outlined his airline's interest in, and motivation, for electrical propulsion.